How to Increment and Decrement a Variable in Bash: Counter Examples

 One of the most common arithmetic operations when writing Bash scripts is incrementing and decrementing variables.
 This is most often used in loops as a counter, but it can occur elsewhere in the script as well.

-The most simple way to increment/decrement a variable is by using the + and - operators.
+The simplest way to increment or decrement a variable is by using the + and - operators.

 i=$((i+1))